philix07/bank-microservices/README.md

 The main goal of this project is to explore:

 - How microservices interact with each other
-- Centralized configuration management
+- Centralized configuration management (Spring Cloud Config)
-- Service registry and service discovery
+- Service registry and service discovery (Eureka)
+- Understanding how load balancing works (OpenFeign via Spring Cloud Load Balancer)
 - Building and structuring services in a microservices architecture

 This repository is public so that others can also reference or learn from it, but please remember: